How to evaluate EHR vendors (with free matrix)

 - Professional forums

 First, cast a wide net and look for as many vendors as possible.
-This will give you a broader pool of options so you don’t feel stuck with only well-known vendors.
+This will give you a broader pool of vendor options so you don’t feel stuck with only the well-known.

 Document your research in a spreadsheet.
 We recommend creating a vendor rating sheet where you list your must-have features and assess vendors accordingly.
 It prevents bias while you’re deciding.
 Ensure you use the criteria provided in the previous section to evaluate vendors.